-Shepherd’s Salad is a light and refreshing vegetarian salad that can be tossed together in minutes.
+Shepherd’s Salad is a light and refreshing salad that can be tossed together in minutes.
 Filled with cucumbers, tomatoes, onion, feta cheese, olives, and a light lemon vinaigrette dressing.

 If you’re in need of a refreshing and flavorful summer salad, look no further.
 You’re going to love this shepherd’s salad because it’s filled with healthy ingredients and it’s easy to pull together in a moment’s notice.